 Square: Since your face has pretty defined angles, an eyeliner that has light, smudges out edges looks best.

-Oblong: Your signature eyeliner should be a sultry, cat eye.
+Oblong: Your signature eyeliner should be a sultry, cat-eye.
 This helps to draw attention to your eyes!
 Want to know more?

 The most easily and widely available type of eyeliner in the market is the pencil.
 Sold at your local stores and pharmacies, this eyeliner pencil is usually the easiest and most versatile to work with.
 If you’re not picky about drawing thin, precise and fine lines on your eyelids, this type of eyeliner should be in your makeup bag.
-Pencil eyeliners come in three types, the sharpenable pencils, twist up pencils and a more conventional stick or crayon form.
+Pencil eyeliners come in three types, sharpenable pencils, twist-up pencils and a more conventional stick or crayon form.
 The crayon form is usually sold by ayurvedic and organic brands in the form of Kohl liner.
 They are designed for your waterline but can even be used as eyeliner.
-The problem with pencil eyeliners, however, is that they require to be frequently sharpened that leads to product wastage.
+The problem with pencil eyeliners, however, is that they require to be frequently sharpened which leads to product wastage.
 If you end up using a not-so-sharp-tip, you might end up with thick eyeliner.

 Remember the good ol’ nail polish shaped bottle of eyeliner we all started using?
 Yes, that’s a liquid eyeliner.
 It’s probably everyone’s favourite eyeliner formula and the first one they started using.
 But it’s not the most forgiving.
 It takes a little bit of learning to get used to using the brush and the formula on this type of eyeliner.
 Newer liquid eyeliner formulas, however, come equipped with multiple types of brushes.
 You have your paintbrush style brush, a felt tip brush and even a more solid tip.
 If you have a steady hand, a liquid eyeliner would be child’s play for you.
 But if you’re like me and have shaky hands - you might find yourself feeling a little overwhelmed by a liquid eyeliner.

-The felt tip eyeliner is what I like to call the modern day liquid eyeliner.
+The felt tip eyeliner is what I like to call the modern-day liquid eyeliner.
 Quite similar to a felt-pen, (the colourful sweet scribbly things we used in school,) this type of eyeliner is great if you want to use a liquid eyeliner minus the mess.
 It comes with a fine felt tip that makes for a thin, crisp and precise line to be drawn across your eyelids.
-You have different kinds of brushes on felt tip eyeliners too, you get a brush style tip and even a thick sketch pen type felt-tip to work with.
+You have different kinds of brushes on felt tip eyeliners too, you get a brush style tip and even a thick sketch pen-type felt-tip to work with.
 Depending on the size of your eyes, look for an eyeliner with an appropriate tip.
-Buy an eyeliner with a longer tip if you have large eyes and one with a fine tip, if you have small eyes.
+Buy an eyeliner with a longer tip if you have large eyes and one with a fine tip if you have small eyes.
 While this is not essential, it just makes applying the eyeliner a little easier.

 A gel eyeliner, usually sold in a pot, is meant for someone who likes long-wearing, super dark and easy to work with eyeliner formulas.
-A gel eyeliner has a waxy formula and it’s best applied using a fine liner brush.
+Gel eyeliner has a waxy formula and it’s best applied using a fine liner brush.
 Beginners and makeup lovers usually love and swear by a solid gel eyeliner.
 If you manage to find yourself a reliable, waterproof formula - your eyeliner will look fantastic all day long and offer a beautiful matte finish.

 The gen-next eyeliner type and probably the most gimmicky of the lot (in my opinion) is the roller wheel eyeliner.
 Ever seen a pizza cutter?
 This eyeliner comes with a pizza cutter wheel on one end, minus the sharpness of course!
 It’s one of those ‘fun’ eyeliners to purchase but probably not one you’re going to reach for every day.
 While it’s very easy to draw a very thin line with this, it’s not easy to fill in the line though.
 The wheel is submerged in the liquid liner.